wearehyperaware/hyperaware-core/KEY-TASKS.md

 ## Dashboard

-- Build loading indicators like spinners etc to make sure users know things are working - and, ideally, what is happening behind the scenes.
+- ~~Build loading indicators like spinners etc to make sure users know things are working - and, ideally, what is happening behind the scenes.~~ Loading spinners have been added to did creation and vehicle registration
-- Reorder so menu dropdown appears in front of cards rather than behind.
+- ~Reorder so menu dropdown appears in front of cards rather than behind.~
-- Flip chevron arrows depending on expanded or collapsed.
+- ~~Flip chevron arrows depending on expanded or collapsed.~
-- Move navbar a bit to the left so it doesn't bump against cards.
-Make it white background?
+- ~~Move navbar a bit to the left so it doesn't bump against cards.
+Make it white background?~
-- Make sure server.js testing is pushing notifications into the dashboard.
+- ~~Make sure server.js testing is pushing notifications into the dashboard.~
 - Clean up console.log so user can see what's happening in browser console.
 - Test to make sure it all works - consistently!
 - If time: Look at dashboard/README.md for a longer wishlist.
+- Register a good number of vehicles with high stake amounts and turn on slashing

 ### Zones